marbl/metAMOS/README.md

 If you are using the frozen binary, you can skip this section.
 The metAMOS frozen binary includes dependencies and only requires perl 5.8+ and java 1.6+.

-The main prequisite software for installing/running metAMOS is python 2.6+, perl 5.8+, and java 1.6+.
+The main prerequisite software for installing/running metAMOS is python 2.6+, perl 5.8+, and java 1.6+.
 Depending on your platform/Linux distribution, you might also need to download and install the following BEFORE running INSTALL.py: